 With strong consumer confidence, ongoing economic growth, and low unemployment, there are few signs of an imminent recession in recent U.S. economic data—but real estate experts speaking at a recent industry event in New York City said they want to be prepared.
 Speakers discussed their plans to manage shrinking investment yields and the risk of investing late in the real estate cycle.

-With rising demand for small co-housing units, Asia developers embrace the for-rent market.
+With rising demand for small cohousing units, developers in Asia embrace the for-rent market.

 Immigration-based investment programs are drawing investors and high-net-worth individuals from South and Central America to countries such as Portugal, Spain, and Cyprus, experts said during a panel discussion at the ULI Latin America Conference, held in Miami during September.
 U.S. tax reforms are also leading potential investors to take another look at markets in Nevada and Florida, they said.